 There are numerous ways to invest in real estate.
 Some choose to speculate, looking for a piece of land they can flip, or a house they can remodel and quickly sell in a rising market.
 Others consistently look for income-producing properties; either commercial office space, apartments or duplexes, or residential homes they can rent out.

 Assess your skills to determine how to go about choosing your first investments.
 Those with close ties to the development plans for their city may have a knack for spotting attractive pieces of land.
 Those with contractor contacts may be able to get remodels done at a discount.

 Many financially independent people have built their real estate portfolios with income-producing properties.
 This requires a long-term view and the ability to crunch numbers.
 There are several things to consider before you buy a rental property, such as a vacancy rate.
 Your property is unlikely to be rented 365 days a year, year over year.
 People sometimes forget to factor details like this into their calculations and can thus overstate their expected income.

 There are also recordkeeping requirements and tax considerations to deal with when investing in real estate.
 The rental real estate tax deduction works for some, but it is not free money.
 Depreciation may help shelter some current income from taxation, but depreciation is recaptured later so it is not a free lunch either.

 Develop Your Intuition

 There are two sayings about real estate that you have most likely heard.
 The first one is “location, location, location.”
 It’s true.
 You need to have an intuition about what areas of town might become popular, and which areas to stay away from.
-In a slow economy, rental real estate in solid locations will remain in high demand.
+In a slow economy, a rental real estate in solid locations will remain in high demand.
 Don’t jump into buying a piece of property unless you’re familiar with the area.